stevekrouse/rose/README.md

 ## To dos

-- grouping
-  - try border around selectables?
-    - might have to add a few px of padding
-    - maybe just try borderBottom
-  - parens or borders on infix, unary, and logical ops?
-    - maybe only if parent is a infix, unary or logical op?
-  - member expressions?
-  - function parameters don't need parens?
-  - call params don't need parens if we have border?

-- "new" should have color, and return shouldn't mess with whole line

 - make inputs have no styles to blend into page more
   - typing on identifiers starts editing them?